 Isolated incidents and events that are remote in time normally have little value in determining whether administrative separation should be effected.
 The use of such records ordinarily are limited to those cases involving patterns of conduct manifested over an extended period of time.

-The Administrative Discharge Board.
 The Separation Authority appoints to the Administrative Board at least three experienced commissioned, warrant, or non-commissioned officers.
-Enlisted personnel appointed to the Board must be in grade E-7 or above, and must be senior to the respondent.
+Enlisted personnel appointed to the Board must be in grade E-7 or above and must be senior to the respondent.
 At least one member of the Board must be serving in the grade of O-4 or higher, and a majority of the board must be commissioned or warrant officers.
 The senior member is the president of the board.
 The Separation Authority also may appoint to the Board a nonvoting recorder.
 A nonvoting legal adviser may be appointed to assist the Board.

 The Board is required to determine its findings and recommendations in closed sessions.
 Only voting members of the board may be present.
 The Board determines the following: